superfluid-finance/widget-api-example/README.md

 ## Usage

 Once set up and running, users can sign in using Ethereum through Auth0.
-After authentication, they can access the Superfluid Subgraph, provided they are subscribed using the Superfluid Subscription link provided.
+After authentication, they can access Subscribe using the link which will give them access to an API key allowing them to query the Mumbai SubGraph.

-## Conclusion

-This project elegantly combines the robust authentication of Auth0 with the power of Superfluid to offer a seamless and secure way to gate the Superfluid Subgraph.
-It provides developers with a flexible, customizable, and powerful solution for their dApps and other projects.